After School Tutoring and Enrichment

 Students are paired with a volunteer tutor to receive assistance with reading and writing.
 Tutors typically work with the same student two days per week for the semester.
 This encourages tutors to appreciate and support the particular learning styles and educational needs presented by the child, and gives each child the consistent presence of a mentor they see regularly.

 Because of the unique environment of the NDCAC, art-related Enrichment Activities are offered to the children after the tutoring program, Monday–Thursday.
 Activities are structured and focus on the child’s personal development in following areas:

 Students will engage in hands-on arts projects, explore the on-site Crossroads Gallery, and participate in print-making with the Segura Studio.
 Programming receives support from the Indiana Arts Commission.

 TAKE TEN is simple: it is a short positive phrase that provides children with a common language to demonstrate their choice for nonviolence.
 TAKE TEN is more than a slogan—it encourages children to TALK IT OUT, WALK IT OUT, WAIT IT OUT rather than engage in violent behavior.
 Participants will work with college volunteers and use art, writing, and drama to learn how they can reduce violence.

 Wednesday: Drama Club

 Students will love learning drama in this innovative acting program.
-Using a scripted play as a foundation, participants will learn about the fundamentals of acting through voice, imagination, and movement.
-By creating active characters, students will hone their storytelling skills and learn to work together as an ensemble.
-Through collaboration, students will use their imagination to build their own world to help their characters acheive their goals.
+Students will learn theatre games and ensemble building activities.
+They will also do creative movement activities that teach the fundamentals of acting through voice, imagination, and movement.
+Through collaboration, students will use their imagination to build their own world to help their characters achieve their goals.